Financing at wienerberger

 In 2018, we concluded a revolving credit line of € 400 million with ten banks.
 It is available for general corporate financing purposes.
 Having been extended twice, it runs until November 2025.

-Long-term interest-bearing financial liabilities primarily comprise corporate bonds.
-Wienerberger’s corporate bonds currently outstanding were issued in 2018 and 2020 with maturities of 5 and 6 years.
-All Wienerberger bonds are listed on the Vienna Stock Exchange.
+Long-term interest-bearing financial liabilities primarily comprise corporate bonds. wienerberger’s corporate bonds currently outstanding were issued in 2018, 2020, and 2023 with maturities of 5 and 6 years.
+All wienerberger bonds are listed on the Vienna Stock Exchange.
 For current price information, please refer to: The Vienna Stock Exchange.

 In the course of the Covid-19 pandemic, several long-term bank loans in a total amount of € 145 million were taken out to secure a comfortable level of liquidity in the first half of 2020.
 The loans will be redeemed through amortization by 2023.